NBISweden/AGAT/docs/tools/agat_convert_embl2gff.md

     Input EMBL file that will be read

+- **--emblmygff3**

+    Bolean - Means that the EMBL flat file comes from the EMBLmyGFF3 software.
+    This is an EMBL format dedicated for submission and contains particularity to deal with.
+    This parameter is needed to get a proper sequence id in the GFF3 from an embl made with EMBLmyGFF3.

 - **--primary\_tag**, **--pt**, **-t**

     List of "primary tag".
 Useful to discard or keep specific features.